soschlegel/abap.livecoding/README.md

 }
 ```

-This class has to be created afterwards, to make it running.
+This class has to be created afterwards, to get it to run.
 And this class needs to implement the interface `if_rap_query_provider`.
-Ok - here we have to implement some coding, which can be found in the GitHub-Repository in the class `ZCL_CE_LC_PRODUCTS_999`.
+Ok - here we have to implement some coding, which can be found in the GitHub-Repository in the class [`ZCL_CE_LC_PRODUCTS_999`](src/zcl_ce_lc_products_999.clas.abap).

 ## Extend the CDS View

-Now we have to bring our both entities together.
-This can be done via a simple adaption of out Product-Rating-View.
+Now we have to bring both our entities together.
+This can be done via a simple adaption of our Product-Rating-View.

 ```abap
 @AccessControl.authorizationCheck: #CHECK